Senate: Credit Suisse still helps rich Americans evade taxes

 The Senate committee said secret offshore accounts belonging to a family of dual U.S.-Latin American citizens and worth nearly $100 million were closed in 2013 but the money was transferred to other banks without telling U.S. authorities.

-With the move, "Credit Suisse enabled what appears to be potentially criminal tax evasion by a client to go undetected for almost a decade," the report says.
+With that maneuver, “Credit Suisse enabled what appears to be potentially criminal tax evasion by a client to go undetected for almost a decade,” the report says.

-The committee said former senior bankers also helped manage that family's accounts.
+The committee said former senior bankers helped manage that family’s accounts.
+In addition, Credit Suisse employees helped a U.S. businessman hide $220 million from U.S. authorities despite long knowing he was an American, according to the report.

+Credit Suisse workers were incentivized to help accounts hide their U.S. ties because their personal bonuses were highly dependent on their assets under management, the report said.
+To that end, bank employees who had clients with accounts worth more than $20 million or $30 million may have given those accounts special consideration because it would mean they got larger bonuses, the committee said.

+Investigators say bankers figured out how to code accounts for Americans who possess dual citizenship.
+Those bankers would use the non-U.S. passport of wealthy individuals to evade internal systems designed to look for identifying marks in U.S. passports.